 - Maritozzo with cream for dessert

 In case you have a picky child when it comes to food, don’t worry.
-Rome has a lot of simple options such as pizza (with or without tomato), pasta (‘cacio e pepe’ is a typical dish with only pecorino and black pepper) and a lot of delicious cakes and gelato.
+Rome has a lot of simple options such as pizza, pasta (‘cacio e pepe’ is a typical dish with only pecorino and black pepper), and a lot of delicious cakes and gelato.

-After lots of walking, your family can relax in one of Rome’s beautiful parks where you are instantly transported out of the hustle and bustle of the city.
-There is the picturesque Villa Borghese that you can easily reach from Piazza del Popolo by climbing the steps that lead up to the terrace.
-From there, you can walk back through the garden and beautiful trees, get a coffee, sit on a bench to relax and even catch sunset on the terrace.
-You can also rent bikes, electric scooters or rowboats and visit the Bioparco Zoo or Galleria Borghese.
-If you are in the Trastevere area, Villa Sciarra is a great place to wind down surrounded by greenery, statues and fountains.
+After lots of walking, your family can relax in one of Rome’s beautiful parks.
+Y ou are instantly transported out of the hustle and bustle of the city.
+There is the picturesque Villa Borghese, easily reachable from Piazza del Popolo by climbing the steps that lead up to the terrace.
+From there, you can walk back through the garden and beautiful trees, get a coffee, sit on a bench to relax, and even catch the sunset on the terrace.
+You can also rent bikes, electric scooters, or rowboats and visit the Bioparco Zoo or Galleria Borghese.
+If you are in the Trastevere area, Villa Sciarra is a great place to wind down surrounded by greenery, statues, and fountains.

 The Shopping

-Whether you’re looking for your very own piece of designer Italian fashion (or just want to window shop), or prefer looking around a local market for something special, Rome has it all.
+Whether you’re looking for your very own piece of designer Italian fashion or prefer a local market for something special, Rome has it all.

-When it comes to designer fashion, Fendi, Valentino, Bulgari etc… all have their flagship stores in Rome and you can walk along the streets just off the Spanish Steps and find many other designer stores including Prada, Armani and Ferragamo.
-For more mainstream shopping, you can wander down Via del Corso that goes from Piazza del Popolo to Piazza Venezia or Via Cola di Rienzo in the Prati neighborhood for similar shops but fewer tourists.
+When it comes to designer fashion, Fendi, Valentino, Bulgari, and many more all have their flagship stores in Rome.
+You can walk along the streets just off the Spanish Steps and find many other designer stores including Prada, Armani, and Ferragamo.
+For more mainstream shopping, wander down Via del Corso which goes from Piazza del Popolo to Piazza Venezia.
+Via Cola di Rienzo in the Prati neighborhood for similar shops but fewer tourists.
 If you enjoy boutique shops, the Monti neighborhood is a great area to check out.
-For a flea market experience, the popular Trastevere neighborhood hosts Porta Portese on Sundays from 7am-1pm.

-There is so much to do in Rome to the point where if you are staying for a short vacation, there are bound to be things you miss.
-Instead of stressing over what do while you’re there, plan ahead!
+There is so much to do in Rome you are bound to miss a few things.
+Instead of stressing over what to do while you’re there, plan!
 This way, you can take on the relaxed attitude of Italy and go with the flow.
 In Rome, every street has something special and it is impossible to be bored.

 Remember that when in Rome, do as the Romans do!
 There is a beauty that lies around every corner in the Eternal City.